deepanshs/mrinversion/docs/getting_started.rst

 :math:`\alpha` and :math:`\lambda`, respectively, in the above equation.
 At the moment we don't know the optimum value of the `alpha` and `lambda1` parameters.
 Let's start with a guess value.
+The argument `f_shape` is the shape of the solution given as the number of points along the inverse dimension at index 0, followed by points at index 1.
+In this example, this value is (25, 25).

 To solve the smooth lasso problem, use the :meth:`~mrinversion.linear_model.SmoothLasso.fit` method of the ``s_lasso``